mastermj65/help/04_groups/01_what-are-the-main-differences-between-a-closed-group-and-a-public-group.md

-# What are the main differences between a closed group and a public group?
+# What are the main differences between a closed group and an open group?

 <div class="overflow-auto overflow-scrolling-touch pt3">
   <table class="w-100 bg-near-black shadow-4 collapse ba b--primary">